I've been writing about history online for more than eight years.

 Due to the Civil War, Charles I was overthrown and jesters came to an end.
 England was under Oliver Cromwell and as a Puritan Christian republic, there was no longer a place for jesters.
 Additionally, English theater suffered and entertainers moved to Ireland.

 Jesters were permitted to hurl insults but still had to be cautious not to take it too far.
-Kings for the post part were loyal to their jesters but on occasion they were banished and sometimes even executed if they crossed that dreaded invisible line.
+Kings for the most part were loyal to their jesters but on occasion, they were banished and sometimes even executed if they crossed that dreaded invisible line.